Introduction to Greek Mythology

 Ancient Greek mythology belongs to the common cultural heritage of those who belong to the western civilization.
 In order to understand, and in fact briefly and concisely, we say that a woman is jealous like Medea, that she is faithful like Penelope, a man is as resourceful as Odysseus,we talk about the Oedipus complex or the Electra complex, for later antiquity writers and visual artists based on their fiction by persons and events of ancient Greek mythology.
 Mythology and mythical persons seem to form a common heritage and a common ground of conciliation and communication.

-However, what exactly we know about the persons mentioned above and more generally, about myths and where do we get our knowledge from, are the primary sources, the epics of Homer, Hesiod, the tragic poets, the mythographers, the angiography, the great works of sculpture and the figurines.
+However, what exactly we know about the persons mentioned above and more generally, about myths and where do we get our knowledge from, are the primary sources, the epics of Homer, Hesiod, the tragic poets, the mythographers, the angiography, the great works of sculpture and the figurines

-The chaos of Greek Mythology
+The complexity of Greek Mythology

 Mythology has changed over time to adapt to the evolution of Greek culture.
 The first inhabitants of the Balkan Peninsula, who were agricultural populations, had attributed a spirit to every natural phenomenon.
 Over time, these vague spirits took on human form and became part of mythology as gods and goddesses.
-During the descent of tribes from the north, came a new divine pantheon, based on conquest, strength, bravery in battle and heroism.
-Older deities of the agricultural world were assimilated by stronger ones or completely discredited.
-Modern researchers attribute interpretations and symbols of our time to ancient Greek myths.

 Many see the transition from an older matriarchal society to another patriarchal one that succeeds it, through the myths of the Atreides, the Amazons, etc. Already existing myths, such as that of Achilles and Patroclus, also joined a similar pattern.
 The adaptation of the stories of Greek mythology was a common phenomenon, first introduced by the Alexandrian poets and continued after all the writers of the early Roman Empire.